ryanpetris/aur-builder/README.md

 AUR Builder is a personal repository builder, allowing synchronization and overrides of packages from the AUR, from the official Arch repositories, or from packages local to your repository.
 This is not a traditional AUR helper in the sense that it will automatically download, compile, and install a package from the AUR, but helps manage your own personal repository.

+> [!CAUTION]
+> -git, -hg, and other source packages are currently not supported.
+Only packages that are pinned to a specific version are supported.

 ## FAQ

 ### What does this tool do?